nmenant/iControl_LX_Lab/docs/class1/module0/lab2.rst

 Once your deployment is up and running, you should try to access the JumpHost via RDP.

-In the UDF interface, go to Deployment and select the Deployment `iControl LX extensions`
+In the UDF interface, go to Deployment and select the Deployment `Intro to iControl LX extension`

 Click on the `Components` tab and find the component called `JumpHost` (in the Systems column)